The Ultimate Guide to Sina Weibo: The Largest Micro-Blogging Platform in China

 Basic Features of Sina Weibo: Game Center

-Different from more traditional social media platforms, Weibo took advantages of its positioning and user base and launched a game centre Game.Weibo.Com, which provides a variety of online games for users.
+Different from more traditional social media platforms, Weibo took advantages of its positioning and user base and launched a game center Game.Weibo.Com, which provides a variety of online games for users.
 On the platform, there are games with focuses ranging from the NBA to Pokemon, which has attracted huge groups of people to log in and stay on the platform for longer periods of time.
+This is one of the many features that make Weibo more than just a Chinese Twitter clone.

 To distinguish different types of users and encourage active content sharing, Weibo introduces a rather complex user badge system, which includes user Level, verification and VIP membership.

 Given that there are a large number of celebrities, media workers, enterprises or even government authorities opening accounts on Sina Weibo.
 Weibo uses a verification policy to avoid impersonation and ensure authentic information sharing (similar to Twitter’s verified accounts).
-Celebrities’ account are be given an orange “V” badge, while organizations and companies’ accounts have a blue “V” badge.
-Aside from the “V” , a verification title will be shown on a users’ profile to describe the users’ identity.
+Celebrities’ accounts are given an orange “V” badge, while organizations and companies’ accounts have a blue “V” badge.
+Aside from the “V”, a verification title will be shown on a users’ profile to describe the users’ identity.

 So what’re the advantages of verification?
 Getting your account verified helps you to build trust and reputation among your fans, especially when publishing brand-related content.
 Besides, Weibo provides many privileges for verified accounts, such as advanced page customization settings, access to the lucky draw management platform and additional services like mass messaging.